Can discrete-time analyses be trusted for stepped wedge trials with continuous recruitment?: An Illustrative Example: Reanalysis of the Australian Disinvestment Trial

-To assess whether there exists an intervention-dependent recruitment, we conduct a preliminary test for associations between treatment status and cluster-period size.
-We first calculate the number of individuals enrolled in each cluster-period.
-Using linear regression, we fit two models: the first regress cluster-period size on period indicators (accounting for secular trends) and treatment status, while the second regress cluster-period size on period indicators and exposure time indicators.
-Neither model reveal significant associations with recruitment size.
-The coefficient for treatment status yield a p-value greater than 0.30, while the coefficients for exposure time indicators all produce p-values greater than 0.18.
-These findings suggest no strong evidence of intervention-dependent recruitment in Trial 1, indicating that the potential biases identified in Section \ref{sec:sim_unequal} are unlikely to affect the validity of our discrete-time analyses.

-To test for exposure-time-induced heterogeneity in intervention effect in Trial 1, we follow the likelihood ratio test described in Maleyeff et al.\cite{Maleyeff2022} Specifically, we test the null hypothesis $H_0: \delta(1) = \delta(2) = \cdots = \delta(J-1)$, which gives a p-value of $0.0012$, $0.0734$, $0.1847$ under the EXCH, NE, and DTD working correlation structure, respectively.
-The variation in p-values across correlation structures reflects their different assumptions about within-cluster dependencies; EXCH, being the most restrictive structure, provides strong evidence of exposure-time-heterogeneity (p-value $= 0.0012$), and the more flexible DTD structure yields weaker evidence (p-value $= 0.1847$).
-This finding aligns with the report by Haines et al.\cite{Haines2017} that staff likely required an accommodation period to adapt to service withdrawal.
-Therefore, we present results from both constant and exposure-time-dependent intervention effect models in our subsequent analysis.
+To formally assess whether the intervention effect varies with exposure time in Trial~1, we apply the likelihood ratio test for the null hypothesis $H_0: \delta(1) = \delta(2) = \cdots = \delta(J-1)$ against the alternative that at least one point intervention effect differs, comparing a model with a constant intervention effect to one allowing the effect to vary across exposure times.
+This yields p-values of $0.0012$, $0.0734$, and $0.1847$ under the EXCH, NE, and DTD working correlation structures, respectively.
+The variation across structures reflects their different assumptions about within-cluster dependence: EXCH, the most restrictive of the three, provides the strongest evidence against the null ($p = 0.0012$), while the more flexible DTD yields the weakest ($p = 0.1847$).
+This finding aligns with the report of Haines et al.\cite{Haines2017} that staff likely required an accommodation period to adapt to service withdrawal, suggesting that the effect of removing weekend allied health services may evolve gradually over exposure time.
+We therefore present results from both constant and exposure-time-dependent intervention effect models.